connervieira/Predator/DEFINITIONS.md

         - `/home/pi/Downloads/file.txt`
 - Working Directory Relative
     - This type of path is defined relative to the current working (project) directory.
-    - This kind of file path is typically used to define files that will change each time Predator runs, including analysis videos and a export information.
+    - This kind of file path is typically used to define files that will change each time Predator runs, including analysis videos and export information.
     - For example, a file path defined relative to the root project directory as `data/file.txt`, when the current root project directory is `/home/pi/Downloads/`, will translate to a complete file path of `/home/pi/Downloads/data/file.txt`
 - Instance Directory Relative/Predator Directory Relative
     - This type of path is defined relative to the directory of Predator itself.